Free Fiction: Chapter One of The Lawn (A James Lalonde Mystery Short Story)

 All rights reserved, including the right to reproduce this book or portions thereof in any form whatsoever.
 For information, address the publisher at: hello at ameliahay dot co dot uk.

 This is a work of fiction.
 Names, characters, places, and incidents either are the products of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.

-I’ve been considering sharing the opening scene of a crime thriller short story for quite some time.
+I’ve been considering sharing the opening scene of my mystery short story for quite some time.
 And, I’ve finally overcome those nerves and decided to press the publish button.
-So, here is a revised and edited version of the first chapter of my crime thriller short story, The Lawn, that has a special tie-in to my thriller novella, Missing.
+So, here is a revised and edited version of the first chapter of my mystery short story, The Lawn, that has a special tie-in to my mystery novella, Missing.

 James Lalonde is the editor of the Northampton Tribune, when Will Thatcher, doesn’t show up for work, James attends an afternoon tea with Alistair Carmichael in his place.
 The lovely autumn afternoon tea comes to an abrupt end when a body turns up on the lawn of the Carmichael Estate with strange markings on his neck.